Skip to content

 Get a Bath Step

-If you have decent strength and balance, but just need a little boost to step in and out for safety, consider a bath step.
-This 4 inch steps gives you that little extra height you need when you don’t have the flexibility in your knee, hips, and/or ankles to clear the edge.
-Combine it with use of a bathroom rail for maximize comfort and safety.
+If you have decent strength and balance, but need a little boost to step in and out for safety, consider a bath step.
+This 4-inch step gives the extra height you need when you lack flexibility in your knee, hips, and/or ankles to clear the edge.
+Combine it with the use of a bathroom rail to maximize comfort and safety.

 Slips and Falls